 If you already have a Student visa, or have recently had a Student visa, you can extend it in the following circumstances providing you have made satisfactory academic progress, and been attending classes consistently.

 If you have just finished or are due to finish a course in the UK, with Goldsmiths or another university and you are going to study another course in the UK (subject to the requirements for academic progression and the cap on previous study in the UK) you may be eligible to apply for further leave to remain on the Student visa route.

-If you currently hold a Student visa, you can only apply to extend that from within the UK if your new course starts within 28 days of the expiry of your current visa.
-However, because of the Coronavirus (Covid-19) pandemic, the Home Office have made a concession whereby a student who has a visa expiry between 24 January 2020 – 31 July 2020 can exceptionally apply from inside the UK to extend their Student visa for the new course, providing the new course start date is no later than 1 October 2020.
+If you currently hold a Student visa, you can only apply to extend that from within the UK if your new course starts within 28 days of the expiry of your current visa, unless any Covid-19 concessions apply and the new course start date is no later than 27 September 2021.